helloimhana123/RBRCountdown/README.md

 ## Configuration

-In `Plugins\countdown` you will find a file called `RBRCountdown.ini`.
+In `Plugins\RBRCountdown` you will find a file called `RBRCountdown.ini`.
 In this file you will find the settings:

 * `Centered`, True or False.
 If True the countdown will be centered on the screen.
 * `XOffset`, Horizontal offset of the countdown.
 Only whole numbers.
 If Centered is True then the offset is from the center.
 Otherwise it is from the top left corner of the screen.